Coastal Bar Warning Signs

 Bar Conditions and Observation Reports

-All boaters are reminded that safe navigation is the responsibility of each vessel operator.
+All boaters are reminded that safe navigation is the responsibility of each boat operator.

 - When the amber lights on a warning sign are flashing, boaters must obey the restriction information.

-- It is the vessel operator’s responsibility to find out whether hazardous conditions exist and bar restrictions are in place prior to getting underway.
+- It is the boat operator’s responsibility to find out whether hazardous conditions exist and bar restrictions are in place prior to getting underway.

 The USCG and the National Oceanic and Atmospheric Administration (NOAA) provide information to help boaters navigate safely.
 Observed weather and bar conditions are updated every four hours or more frequently if there is a change in the conditions or restrictions.